JacobShumateJSU/Blackjack/README.md

 deleteCell() | Used to reset the hands after the previous hand so new cards may be dealt.
 String() | Converts parameters to String data structure/type.
 Used to display calculations on page via html elements.
-appendChild() | Used to append cards to either the player or dealer's deck.
+appendChild() | Used to append cards to either the player or dealer's deck. onclick() | Used with inline javascript within HTML form buttons to run the javascript functions that correspond to the button being pressed

 # Javascript HTML DOM Methods used
 Method | Purpose
 ------------ | -------------